2017/18 Taught Postgraduate Programme Catalogue

-Adopting an interdisciplinary approach, the course combines a conceptual review of the relationships between business, environment and society, with a much more applied examination of the wide range of initiatives that relate to environmental management and corporate social responsibility.
+Adopting an interdisciplinary approach, the course combines a conceptual review of the relationships between enterprise, environment and society, with a much more applied examination of the wide range of innovative and enterprising activities that relate to simultaneous environmental, social and economic value creation.

-Perspectives from government, business and stakeholder groups (such as pressure and community groups) are examined, drawing on the expertise of the School of Earth and Enviornment, as well as Leeds University Business School, the broader University, and the practitioner community.
+Perspectives from business, policy and stakeholder groups are examined, drawing on the expertise of the School of Earth and Environment, as well as the Centre for Enterprise and Entrepreneurial Studies, Leeds University Business School, the broader University, and the practitioner community.

-The course introduces students to the range of management tools that are available and shows how they are applied in practical situations, and it examines the factors that shape the success or failure of these initiatives - both from a corporate as well as a societal perspective.
+The course introduces students to the range of management, entrepreneurship and innovation tools that are available and shows how they are applied in practical situations, and it examines the factors that shape the success or failure of these initiatives - both from a business as well as a societal perspective.

 At the end of the programme students should have: